Dragon's Dogma: Scenario and art design

 The scenario and script were written by Haruo Murata.
 Brought on board the project during development, he was favorably impressed by an early demo of a Cyclops battle.
-He was in charge of writing the main scenario and dialogue interactions, with his main aim being to create a setting which would react to playing actions in a "natural" way.
+He was in charge of writing the main scenario and dialogue interactions, with his main aim being to create a setting that would react to playing actions in a "natural" way.
+The globe is inspired by Sicily with its Mediterranean appearance and Greco-Roman and Western medieval cultural traits.
 The world design and basic scenario were created by Makoto Ikehara, a veteran of the Breath of Fire series.
 He was not involved in the later parts of production, but he was able to bring knowledge of both fantasy settings and role-playing mechanics to the team.
 Another contributor to the scenario was Bingo Morihashi, who had previously worked on the scripts on the Devil May Cry series since Devil May Cry 2 and BlazBlue: Calamity Trigger.
 Itsuno cited multiple inspirations for the world of Dragon's Dogma, including The Lord of the Rings, Dungeons & Dragons and The Neverending Story.
 To research the setting, the team made several trips to Europe to research its scenery and architecture.
 The game's title evoked both the Dragon's key role and how the Dragon taught the protagonist—and by extension the player—about the world.

 The art directors were Daigo Ikeno and Makoto Tanaka.
 Ikeno was an established Capcom artist noted for his work on the Street Fighter series, Devil May Cry 3 and the first two Onimusha titles.
 Ikeno designed the Dragon himself, aiming for a classic high fantasy look and "cool" aesthetic.
 The final design emulated the "simple yet powerful" dragons of folklore, but with the main aim being to make the fantastical creature as realistic as possible.
 The characters were designed by Toru Kanaseki; monster designs were handled by Yoshinori Matsushita and Yumei Nagaki; weapon and armor designs were created by Kaoru Araki and Tomihiko Osumi; and background and concept art was designed by Kenichi Suzuki and Western artist Craig Mullins.
 During the initial design phases, several concepts were created but had to be discarded due to either design changes or a lack of development time and resources to include them.
 Tanaka described the world as "an orthodox sort of high fantasy open world" similar to those used in Hollywood movies so players would immediately understand it.